raven-black-dream/digital-garden/posts/Characters/Cainites/Salamah bint Alzilal.md

 She does not fully remember her escape.
 There was a lot of blood and screaming, and she finally felt full as she emerged into the night to see Malik waiting for her.

 ### Between the Arcs
+1470ish
-1482-1491 - Granada War
+	- met 'abd in Granada after arc 1 - 'abd very distant 1482-1491 - Granada War
 1483 - Lasombra diablerized
 1491-1497 - Exile from Granada; travelling
 1493 - Convention of Thorns (did not attend)
-1497-1510 - Living in Milan, a Sabbat/Lasombra stronghold; researching the Abyss 1510-1514 - Leaves the Sabbat; flees Milan for safety; Travels in secret 1514-1515 - Exchanges letters with 'Abd seeking sanctuary in exchange for (a) favour(s) given in Granada (keeps knowledge of Milan quiet unless she needs extra leverage)
+1497-15?? - Living in Milan, a Sabbat/Lasombra stronghold; researching the Abyss 15??-15?? - Leaves the Sabbat; flees Milan for safety; Travels in secret 15??-15?? - Exchanges letters with 'Abd seeking sanctuary in exchange for (a) favour(s) given in Granada (keeps knowledge of Milan quiet unless she needs extra leverage)
-1515 - Current Year; residing at the Studium Generale (University) for several months while on 'probation.'
+	- Takes a chance on sending a letter to Florence after leaving Milan as he may be dead 15?? - Current Year; residing at the Studium Generale (University) for several months while on 'probation.'
 Currently presumed dead outside of Florence.

 ### Beliefs
 #### Islam